GreenHacker420/Task-Manager/CUSTOM_DOMAIN_DEPLOYMENT.md

 1. For `taskms.greenhacker.tech`:
    - Add a CNAME record pointing to your Railway backend service URL

-2. For `taskm.greenhacker.tech`:
+2. For `task.greenhacker.tech`:
    - Add a CNAME record pointing to your Railway frontend service URL

 Railway will provide the specific values to use for these CNAME records.

 ## Verifying the Deployment

-1. Visit https://taskm.greenhacker.tech to verify that the frontend is running correctly
+1. Visit https://task.greenhacker.tech to verify that the frontend is running correctly
 2. Test the login functionality to ensure the backend connection is working
 3. Check the logs in Railway for any errors